godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **network/limits/debugger_stdout/max_chars_per_second** = ``2048``

 Maximum amount of characters allowed to send as output from the debugger.
-Over this value, content is dropped.
+Over this value, content is dropped with the message ``"output overflow, print less text!"``.
 This helps not to stall the debugger connection.

 .. rst-class:: classref-item-separator